Emotional Support Animal (ESA)

 - Generally, documentation from a mental health care professional, who has only had limited encounters with the student, specifically intended to produce an Emotional Support Animal letter, is not considered reliable, as the professional-client relationship will often lack diagnostic rigor and the level of familiarity with the functional limitations arising from the diagnosis to support vital recommendations.

-- The Federal Trade Commission (FTC) has been asked to investigate websites that purport to provide documentation from a health care provider in support of requests for an ESA.
+- The Federal Trade Commission (FTC) has been asked to investigate websites that purport to provide documentation from a healthcare provider in support of requests for an ESA.
 The websites in question offer for sale documentation that is not reliable for purposes of determining whether an individual has a disability or disability-related need for an ESA because the website operators and health care professionals who consult with them lack the personal knowledge that is necessary to make such determinations.

-- Housing options may be limited, as the University balances appropriate accommodations for students with disabilities along with students who have allergies and/or animal fears.
+- Housing options may be limited as the University balances appropriate accommodations for students with disabilities along with students who have allergies and/or animal fears.

 Handler Responsibility for Service Animals